ghc-proposals/ghc-proposals/proposals/0724-qualified-lists.rst

   buildList :: Int -> ((a -> [a] -> [a]) -> [a] -> [a]) -> MyList a
   buildList = L.buildList

+  enumFrom :: a -> MyList a
+  enumFrom L.enumFrom

+  enumFromThen :: a -> a -> MyList a
+  enumFromThen = L.enumFromThen

+  enumFromTo :: a -> a -> MyList a
+  enumFromTo = L.enumFromTo

-  buildListEnum :: EnumFrom a a a -> MyList a buildListEnum = L.buildListEnum
+  enumFromThenTo :: a -> a -> a -> MyList a
+  enumFromThenTo  z= L.enumFromThenTo

 Note that while we could have mirrored ``-XOverloadedLists`` and just done ``M.fromListN 2 [x, y]``, we intentionally decide to use this more general API.
 This gives us more expressive power, since we no longer need to typecheck an intermediate list.
-Similar reason for defining ``buildListEnum`` instead of reusing Prelude's ``enumFrom`` functions.
+Similar reason for defining ``enumFrom*`` functions instead of reusing Prelude's ``enumFrom*`` functions.
 See *Section 4.2 Heterogeneous Lists* for a use-case.

 We also decide to do ``M.buildList`` instead of something like ``M.fromList (x `M.cons` M.nil)`` so that there's one definition to jump to (e.g. with IDE integrations) instead of three.